ionic-team/ionic-site/docs/v2/api/components/nav/NavController/index.md

   <code>Any</code>
       </td>
       <td>
-        <p>The name of the component you want to push on the navigation stack</p>
+        <p>The page component class you want to push on to the navigation stack</p>

       </td>